Vanity Fair’s 100 most influential people for 2010. Top ten:

 Photograph by Patrick McMullan Co.

-FRANÇOIS-HENRI PINAULT
+FRANÇOIS-HENRI PINAULTPPR

 CAN BE PROUD OF: Pinault is remaking his family’s empire with his own vision—selling off assets so he can spend freely to acquire even more luxury labels for his Gucci Group (Balenciaga, Bottega Veneta, Stella McCartney).
 PPR will reap as much as $6 billion when it sells off its European retail operations.